mathworks-ref-arch/matlab-production-server-on-kubernetes/README.md

 4. After the deployment is complete, upload the MATLAB Production Server deployable archive to your network file server or Azure file share.
 All users must have read permission to the deployable archive.

+> **Note:** After completing Quick Start, the following sections still apply:
+> - [Common Tasks](#common-tasks) (Ingress, port forwarding, configuration updates)
+>
+> The following sections are only needed for the full [Deployment Steps](#deployment-steps) workflow and can be skipped:
+> - Clone GitHub Repository
+> - Pull Container Images
+> - Upload Container Images to Private Registry

 ## Deployment Steps
-### Clone GitHub® Repository that Contains Helm Chart
+### Step 1: Clone GitHub® Repository that Contains Helm Chart
 The MATLAB Production Server on Kubernetes GitHub repository contains Helm charts that reference Ubuntu-based Docker container images for MATLAB Production Server deployment.

 1. Clone the MATLAB Production Server on Kubernetes GitHub repository to your machine.